GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - **Login Dashboard**: Tracks the health and efficiency of the user login process.
 - **Startup Dashboard**: Monitors the performance of the post-login startup process, ensuring users get into the app quickly.
 - **Chat Dashboard**: Provides a comprehensive view of user interactions with the chatbot, including engagement, sentiment, and response times.

-To give you a well-rounded understanding of each area, every dashboard includes at least two crucial metrics:

-- **Success Counters**: These show how often the server successfully responds to requests, giving you a sense of overall availability and reliability.
-- **Latency Counters**: These track how long it takes the server to respond to requests, providing insights into performance and potential bottlenecks.

-On top of these, the **Chat dashboard** has 3 other dashboards:

-1. **User Engagement Dashboard**: This tracks the User Engagement Rate for the Movie Guru chatbot.
-It essentially measures the percentage of chatbot interactions that result in either an **Engaged** or **Acknowledged** outcome.
-These metrics are gathered by analysing the chat conversations.

-2. **User Sentiment Dashboard**: This gauges user satisfaction with the Movie Guru chatbot by tracking the sentiment expressed in user messages.
-It categorizes messages as "positive," "negative," "neutral," or "unknown".
-The dashboard then displays the percentage of each sentiment category over time,  as a multi-line graph.

-3. **Safety Issue Dashboard**: This tracks the rate of user chat messages where the user made unsafe remarks.
+> **Note**: Metrics in the dashboards may appear blocky because we’re simulating load with only a few users.
+Achieving smoother graphs generally requires a larger user load.

 ### Description

-1. **Browse existing metrics**
+1. **Browse existing dashboards**
    - Navigate to **Google Cloud Monitoring \> Dashboards \> Custom Dashboards**.
    - Examine the **Login**, **Startup**, and **Chat** dashboards.
-2. **Assess user experience**
+1. **Assess user experience**
      - Based on the metrics and your own experience (or user feedback if available), describe how users likely perceive the app's performance.
-3. **Categorize** aspects of the application into:
+1. **Categorize** aspects of the application into:
     - **Going Well:** Areas with good performance.
     - **Need Improvement:** Areas with minor performance issues.
     - **Need Improvement Urgently:** Areas with significant performance issues impacting user experience.
+1. **Choose Your SLIs:** Create 4 SLIs from metrics that are already available.
+   - Define SLIs by examining the dashboards to identify relevant metrics.
+In many cases, the dashboards already display key SLIs.
+   - Write them down in definition form (see examples)
+     - Example Availability SLI: The availability is measured by the ratio of successful startups recorded as a ratio of `metric x` to the total attempts in `metric y`.
+     - Example Latency SLI: The latency, measured by the `metric x`, is tracked as a histogram at the 10th, 50th, 90th, and 99th percentiles.
+   - **Tips**:
+     - If you don't understand the difference between an **SLI** and a **metric** is, look at the **Learning Resources**.
+     - Look at the **Business Goals** below to narrow down your search to just a few SLIs relevant for this exercise.
-4. Define **Achievable**  objectives(for the **SLO templates** below)
+1. Define **Achievable** objectives for the **SLO templates** below.
-    - After discussing with product owners, you’ve identified **two** key SLOs for short-term improvement.
     - Fill in realistic, **Achievable** values that you would like the app to meet in the short term (around 1 month).
 Let the current performance indicators be a guide.
-5. Define **Aspirational** SLOs (for the **SLO templates** below).
+1. [Optional] Define **Aspirational** SLOs (for the **SLO templates** below).
    - Imagine **Movie Guru** one year from now, a finely-tuned, user-pleasing machine (but still not perfect, because unicorns don't exist, and 100% is never the right target).
 It's so good that users are delighted with its performance and reliability.
 What would the SLOs look like in this ideal scenario?
 Fill those values in.
 These are targets that your company can work towards in the upcoming year or so.

-#### Template SLO 1: App Accessibility and Responsiveness
+#### SLO templates

+- **Business goal 1:** The main page should be accessible and load quickly for users.

+  - **SLO 1a:** `xx%` of users should be able to access the main page after logging in, measured over a `zz`-day rolling window.

-- **Objective:** `xx%` of users should be able to access the Movie Guru app and view the main interface within `yy` seconds, measured over a `zz`-day rolling window.
+  - **SLO 1b:** `xx%` of users should be able to access the main page after logging in, within `yy` seconds measured over a `zz`-day rolling window.
-- **Measurement:**
-  - **Availability:** Percentage of successful attempts to login and load the main interface.
-  - **Latency:** Latency the startup endpoint (server-side measurement).

-#### Template SLO 2: Chatbot Responsiveness
+- **Business goal 2:** The chatbot should respond quickly to users, and keep the users engaged.

+  - **SLO 2a:** `xx%`% of users should be engaged by the Movie Guru chatbot measured over a `zz`-hour rolling window.

-- **Objective:** `xx%`% of user messages should receive a relevant response from the Movie Guru chatbot, and `yy%`% of users should recieve responses within `zz` seconds, measured over a `aa`-hour rolling window.
+  - **SLO 2b:** `xx%`% of users should recieve responses within `yy` seconds, measured over a `zz`-hour rolling window.
-- **Measurement:**
-  - **Relevance:** Measured by the `Chat_Outcome_Counter` metric.
-A response is considered relevant if the outcome is registered as "engaged" or "acknowledged"
-  - **Latency:**  Calculated as the time difference between the server receiving the user's message and sending the response.

 ### Success Criteria

+- You've chosen SLI based on the metrics that are being collected from the server.
 - You’ve set realistic SLO objectives for the two cases that are achievable in the short term.
-- You set aspirational SLOs based on what your users would expect in the long term.
+- [Optional] You set aspirational SLOs based on what your users would expect in the long term.

 ### Learning Resources

+### How do metrics differ from SLIs?

+Metrics and Service Level Indicators (SLIs) both provide valuable data about a system’s performance, but they serve distinct roles.
+Metrics are broad measurements that capture various aspects of system activity, such as CPU usage, latency, and error rates.
+They form the foundational data used to observe, monitor, and troubleshoot a system.
+SLIs, on the other hand, are carefully selected metrics that directly reflect the quality of service experienced by users.
+Focusing on factors like availability, latency, or error rate, SLIs gauge how well a service is meeting specific reliability targets known as Service Level Objectives (SLOs).
+While metrics provide a comprehensive view of system health, SLIs narrow the focus to measure the specific qualities that most affect user satisfaction, aligning system performance with business objectives.

 ### Latency Metrics